-SSL certificates are essential for encrypting traffic between systems such as clients, which access servers via web browsers or applications, which communicate with remote systems.
+SSL certificates are essential for encrypting traffic between systems such as clients, which access servers via web browsers or applications that communicate with remote systems.
 Certificates protect client and server data, commonly involving confidential information such as credit card details or social security numbers.
-Because of their criticality in protecting businesses and customers, a clear set of guidelines for implementing and managing SSL certificates is imperative for businesses to follow.

-The purpose of this SSL certificate best practices policy is to establish a set of best practices for the issuance, management, renewal/replacement, and revocation and/or retirement of certificates.
+The purpose of this SSL Certificate Best Practices Policy from TechRepublic Premium is to establish a set of best practices for the issuance, management, renewal/replacement and revocation and/or retirement of certificates.

 Use dedicated internal certificate authorities for internal certificates.
 Make them redundant and ensure that they are trusted by all internal clients and servers.
 Include any intermediate and root authorities to ensure the entire certificate chain is trusted.

 The download comprises a seven-page PDF and Word document.

 Previously priced at $99, this is now available to download for $9.
 Or free with Premium annual subscription: click here to find out more.